 This rezoning application represents a significant step in a multi-year process to redevelop the Oakridge Transit Centre site as a new sustainable community within the context of an active mixed-use Oakridge Municipal Town Centre neighbourhood and with access to high-quality rapid transit and public amenities.
-The application also proposes diverse housing options and public benefits that will contribute to the City's objectives and targets for affordable housing, transportation, sustainability, and climate emergency response.
+The application proposes diverse housing options and public benefits that will contribute to the City's objectives and targets for affordable housing, transportation, sustainability, and the climate emergency.